aokolowicz/home-budget/README.md

 - **`app.py`**: This file contains the main Flask application where different routes are defined to handle various functionalities of the budgeting app.

+- **`config.py`**: Configuration file for managing database credentials.

 - **`helpers.py`**: This file contains utility functions used across the application for database operations, data processing, and other helper functions.
 It also contains the names of the months used for all routes.

-- **`budget.db`**: SQLite database file storing user-specific expense records and categories.

 - **`static/`**
   - `themes.css`: This folder contains the CSS file that adds the styles and themes for the frontend of the application.